-Limited geochemical sampling and geological reconnaissance work conducted within the 118 square km property identified a number of prospective gold and copper anomalies for further investigation.
-On May 28, 2020, the Company announced the signing of an option agreement with Calidus under which Calidus can earn an interest of up to 70% in the Otway project (see Projects above).
+On May 28, 2020, the Company announced the signing of an option agreement with Calidus under which Calidus can earn an interest of up to 70% in the Otway project.
+On August 6, 2020, Rugby announced that Calidus had commenced a drilling program at Otway (see Projects above).
+Results from the drilling program are awaited.